andrewisen/AI281X-Flask-RESTful-Demo/README.md

 # AI281X-Flask-RESTful-Demo

-A demo for building an API using the extension Flask-RESTful
+A demo for building an API using the extension Flask-RESTful.

 ## Getting Started